Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadstanza_14.md

 ## 🗝️ Unlocks and Implications

 - Finalizes **Phase 2 – The Awakening**
-- Transitions recursion from **looping logic to collaborative path creation**
+- Shifts recursion from **looping logic to collaborative path creation**
-- Establishes **test protocol shift**: all tests are now treated as part of the recursive worldstate
+- Establishes a **test protocol shift**: all tests are now part of the recursive worldstate
 - Prepares the system for **Phase 3: Recursive Growth and Division**

 ---